gigawatts/KringleCon2019/README.md

     42.103.246.250,56.5.47.137,19.235.69.221,69.221.145.150,42.191.112.181,48.66.193.176,49.161.8.58,84.147.231.129,44.74.106.131,106.93.213.219,2.230.60.70,10.155.246.29,225.191.220.138,75.73.228.192,249.34.9.16,27.88.56.114,238.143.78.114,121.7.186.163,106.132.195.153,129.121.121.48,190.245.228.38,34.129.179.28,135.32.99.116,2.240.116.254,45.239.232.245,102.143.16.184,230.246.50.221,131.186.145.73,253.182.102.55,229.133.163.235,23.49.177.78,223.149.180.133,33.132.98.193,84.185.44.166,254.140.181.172,150.50.77.238,187.178.169.123,116.116.98.205,9.206.212.33,28.169.41.122,68.115.251.76,118.196.230.170,173.37.160.150,81.14.204.154,135.203.243.43,186.28.46.179,13.39.153.254,111.81.145.191,0.216.249.31,31.254.228.4,220.132.33.81,83.0.8.119,150.45.133.97,229.229.189.246,227.110.45.126,61.110.82.125,65.153.114.120,123.127.233.97,95.166.116.45,80.244.147.207,168.66.108.62,200.75.228.240

-Next I created a tab separated formatted file of all log entries (CSV breaks because several of the fields contain commas):
+Next I created a tab separated value (TSV) formatted file of all the log entries (CSV breaks because several of the fields contain commas):

     cat http.log | jq -s -j '.[0][] | .ts,"\t",.uid,"\t",.["id.orig_h"],"\t",.["id.orig_p"],"\t",.["id.resp_h"],"\t",.["id.resp_p"],"\t",.method,"\t",.host,"\t",.uri,"\t",.referrer,"\t",.version,"\t",.user_agent,"\t",.origin,"\t",.status_code,"\t",.info_code,"\t",.info_msg,"\t",.username,"\t",.password,"\t",.proxied,"\t",.orig_fuids,"\t",.orig_filenames,"\t",.orig_mime_types,"\t",.resp_fuids,"\t",.resp_filenames,"\t",.resp_mime_types,"\n"' >> all.tsv

-To find the rest of the IPs, we have to pivot using information gathered from the logs of 62 attackers.
-If you look closely at the user-agents used by those attackers, most are using variations of "normal" user-agents, along with some user-agents used by known malware.
+To find the rest of the IPs, we have to pivot using information found in the logs of the 62 attackers.
+If you look closely at the user-agents used by those attackers, most are using strange variations of normal user-agents, along with several user-agents used by known malware.

-These two command create a list of all the user agents the 62 attackers used:
+These two commands create a list of all the user agents strings the 62 attackers used:

     for ip in $(cat 62-bad-ips.txt); do cat http.log| jq -s -j '.[0][]|.["id.orig_h"],", ",.user_agent, "\n"' | grep $ip; done |tee 62-bad-useragents.txt